 We do not conduct guided tours during our open hours, however, we do have daily educational presentations.
 Volunteers and staff members are available in the facility to answer questions.

 Parking at Sea Turtle, Inc., during open hours, is free to our visitors.
 Parking is available next to both the Rehabilitation and Education Centers.

-No. We have no vending machines at this time.
+Yes.
+We sell canned water for $2.
 Drinking fountains are available, however, we recommend that our visitors bring their own reusable water bottles!

 Yes!
 Volunteers are an essential part of our Sea Turtle, Inc. family!
 We accept applications for volunteers that will be here for a minimum of 3 months.

 Typically our baby sea turtles hatch in mid-June to early August.